-Whether you’re dating, married or just figuring it out, here are a few things to look for when it comes to healthy relationships.
+Whether you’re casually dating, in a long-term relationship or just figuring it out, here are a few things to look for when it comes to creating healthy relationships.

 One hallmark of a healthy relationship is the ability for partners to communicate openly with each other about how they’re feeling.
 This can also be an important step in building empathy and compassion for one another.

-If it’s difficult to share our true feelings with the other person, it may mean we need to work with our partner to build more trust within the relationship.
-Holding back feelings could mean that we aren’t sure how the other person will respond or we’re afraid of being judged.
-Oftentimes, especially in a new relationship, it means we’re still learning how to communicate effectively with one another.
+If it’s difficult to share our true feelings with a partner, and it may mean we need to work to build more trust within the relationship.
+Holding back feelings could mean that we aren’t sure how the other person will respond or what they will think of us.
+Oftentimes, especially in a new relationship, we may need to work with our partner to figure out ways to communicate effectively with one another.

 Communication can become unhealthy when one partner in the relationship feels the need to influence the other person’s thoughts or behavior.
-In this situation, it can be helpful to set boundaries with a significant other.
-Expressing your needs and naming your limits are just two examples of healthy boundary-setting.
+In this situation, it can be helpful to establish boundaries.
+Expressing your needs and setting limits are just two examples of healthy boundary-setting.
 Remember that a healthy relationship is also one in which boundaries are honored.

 When a person’s feelings or needs are ignored or not respected, the relationship can suffer.
 It’s important for both partners to make space for the other person.
 Compromise and ongoing communication are key in respecting each other’s feelings, needs and values.
 But compromise shouldn’t always be one way.